 Surgical mesh is used in many procedures, including surgery to treat hernias.
 The mesh used in these surgeries is intended to support weak muscles and tissue to prevent hernias from recurring and to help you get better.
 However, mistakes with how mesh is used, unnecessary use of mesh, or use of recalled or dangerous surgical mesh products can leave a patient with further complications and harms.

-If you or a loved one received hernia surgery and had complications involving surgical mesh or you later learned that the mesh used in your hernia repair has been recalled, contact the Law Offices of Randolph Rice today.
+If you or a loved one received hernia surgery and had complications involving surgical mesh or you later learned that the mesh used in your hernia repair has been recalled, contact the Rice, Murtha & Psoras today.
 Our Maryland attorneys for injuries and deaths caused by hernia mesh may be able to help you and your family seek compensation for your injuries and any additional medical care you needed because of surgical negligence, defective medical devices, and other harms.
 For a free legal consultation on your case, call us today at (410) 694-7291.

 Common Complications with Hernia Mesh Implants

 Surgical mesh is a piece of soft, flexible material placed inside of the body during surgery.
 This mesh is often left inside to provide additional structural support.
 Hernia repair surgeries typically take a piece of tissue that has slipped out of place and repair the bulge and the tissue that it slipped through.
 Mesh can be an excellent tool in this kind of procedure because it can be used to reinforce the tissue and prevent a hernia from slipping through again, or it can hold the bulged tissue in place.
 Weakened muscle and other tissue might be unable to stop future hernias without this kind of reinforcement, so hernia mesh is sometimes necessary.